oliverjakobs/js/README.md

-# A Collection of various projects in plain javascript
+# A Collection of various projects in plain JavaScript